MaximEremenko/Utilities/README.md

   A tool for selecting subvolumes within RMC6f files.

 - **PCA KDE Tool:**
-  Utilizes Kernel Density Estimation (KDE) as part of the principal component analysis.
+  Utilizes Kernel Density Estimation (KDE) as part of the RMC analysis.

 - **PCA SDE Tool:**
-  Utilizes Surface Density Estimation (SDE) as part of the principal component analysis.
+  Utilizes Surface Density Estimation (SDE) as part of the RMC analysis.

 ## How to Contribute